-Exhibits in a criminal matter may be released for use in a civil action brought by the victim of the crime.
-To obtain such exhibits, the party in the civil action must submit a stipulation signed by the prosecutor and criminal defense counsel (including appellate counsel if applicable), a declaration, and certified copy of an order signed by the judge.
-The stipulation must bear the criminal case caption and number, and reference the civil case by name and number.
+Exhibits in a criminal matter may be temporarily released for use in a civil action brought by the victim of the crime.
+To obtain such exhibits, the The party inseeking the eivil action release must submit a stipulation signed first obtain an order of the court by completing the prosecutor and criminal defense counsel (including appellate counsel if applicable), a declaration, and Request to View, Photograph, or Copy Exhibits (SDSC Form #ADM-386), available on the Forms area of the court's website, www.sdcourt.ca.gov.
+The party seeking the release must present a certified copy of anthe signed order signed byto the judge.
+The stipulation must bear the criminal case caption and number, and reference the civil case by name and number exhibit custodian.